-This is a summary of news and articles about the Avocado issue in Algarve in the last two years.
-Last Update on March 2019.
+This is a summary of news and articles about the Avocado issue in Algarve in the last three years.
+Last Update on June 2020.

 Publico.pt (portuguese version).
 Idílio Revez 19 de Novembro de 2018– Nos terrenos destinados ao golfe plantam-se agora abacateiros

 Abstract: Nos últimos seis anos não se construíram campos de golfe no Algarve.
 Mas, a contracorrente do discurso dominante do abandono das terras, está-se a plantar pomares de abacates em propriedades que estavam destinadas à construção de dois campos de golfe, que se iriam juntar aos 38 existentes na região.
 O Algarve já conta mais de mil hectares de pomares desta espécie e soma e segue com novas plantações para o próximo ano.
 Read more here

 ECO123.
 October 2018.
 Author: Uwe Headlamp – Monoculture: an outdated model